 As mentioned above, a runny nose can be symptom of an underlying disease or infection.
 These include influenza, the common cold, sinusitis, respiratory syncytial virus, and many more.
 The mucus lining produces excess mucus in an attempt to prevent any infection from spreading to the lungs where it could do irreversible damage.

 This has to be hands down the most common and temporary cause of rhinorrhea on the planet.
 There are plenty of day to day substances that are uniquely and particularly irritating to the nasal lining.
 This included pepper that irritates the mucosa intensely by creating a rapid osmotic change.
-Similarly, strong perfumes, fresh paint, and tobacco could also cause a runny nose.
+Similarly, strong perfumes, fresh paint, and tobacco smoke could also cause a runny nose.

 Looking at most of the common causes of a runny nose, it’s clear that treatment is not necessary.
 Heck, most of us probably ignore the symptoms until they blow over (pun totally intended).
 All you ever really need is a couple of handkerchiefs to help clear your nose.
 However, pharmaceutical companies just won’t let us rest.
 Man, it’s like you get a little sneeze and about 10 pharma giants are at your doorstep ready to shove 100 different drugs down your throat.

-Sure, there are instances where getting extra help is merited; but whether you’re using my essential oils or pharmaceuticals, I believe there’s a certain protocol to follow.
+Sure, there are instances where getting extra help is merited; but whether you’re using essential oils or pharmaceuticals, I believe there’s a certain protocol to follow.
 All treatment should start with the underlying condition if any, then infections, before finally going to the discomfort.
 In most cases, blowing your nose can be a quick fix solution.
 However, it’s likely to lead to even more mucosa production and buildup.
 Here’s a catalogue of all the medical treatments currently available.

 A: Medical Treatments